openid/oid4vc-haip/openid4vc-high-assurance-interoperability-profile-1_0.md

 Wallets MUST use wallet attestations as defined in Annex E of [@!OIDF.OID4VCI].

-The public key, and optionally a trust chain, used to validate the signature on the Wallet Attestation MUST be included in the `x5c` JOSE header of the Client Attestation JWT.
+The public key certificate, and optionally a trust certificate chain, used to validate the signature on the Wallet Attestation MUST be included in the `x5c` JOSE header of the Client Attestation JWT.

 ## Credential Endpoint